Shinkansen: Maglev (Chūō Shinkansen)

 The route for the Nagoya to Osaka section is also contested.
 It is planned to go via Nara, about 40 km south of Kyoto.
 Kyoto is lobbying to have the route moved north and be largely aligned with the existing Tokaido Shinkansen, which services Kyoto and not Nara.

+Construction of new routes

+While all routes currently under construction or with on-going preparatory works (besides the Chūō Shinkansen) are the Seibi Shinkansen routes that were decided in 1973, some local governments are advocating for the construction of additional routes.
+Among the proposals with the most vocal proponents are the Shikoku Shinkansen from to Shikoku, and the East Kyushu Shinkansen which will connect and to the existing Shinkansen network.

 Mini-Shinkansen

 Mini-shinkansen (ミニ新幹線) is the name given to the routes where former narrow-gauge lines have been converted to standard gauge to allow Shinkansen trains to travel to cities without the expense of constructing full Shinkansen standard lines.

 Two mini-shinkansen routes have been constructed: the Yamagata Shinkansen and Akita Shinkansen.
 Shinkansen services to these lines traverse the Tohoku Shinkansen line from Tokyo before branching off to traditional main lines.
 On both the Yamagata/Shinjo and Akita lines, the narrow-gauge lines were regauged, resulting in the local services being operated by standard-gauge versions of suburban/interurban rolling stock.
 On the Akita line between Omagari and Akita, one of the two narrow-gauge lines was regauged, and a section of the remaining narrow-gauge line is dual gauge, providing opportunity for Shinkansen services to pass each other without stopping.

 The maximum speed on these lines is 130 km/h, however the overall travel time to/from Tokyo is improved due to the elimination of the need for passengers to change trains at Fukushima and Morioka respectively.

 As the loading gauge (size of the train that can travel on a line) was not altered when the rail gauge was widened, only Shinkansen trains specially built for these routes can travel on the lines.
 They are the E3 and E6 series trains.

 Whilst no further Mini-shinkansen routes have been proposed, it remains an option for providing Shinkansen services to cities on the narrow-gauge network.